vhcd/vhcd.github.io/_posts/2021-10-31-marketplace.md

 This article gets updated regularly as our Vault grows.
 New items get tagged so it's easier to keep track of.

 * *[22-08]* is for the August 2022 update
+* *[23-06]* is for the June 2023 update

 # Creators to follow

 Before getting into the actual (long) list of items, I'd first like to mention a few Marketplace creators who make great products, perfect for driving or overall immersive simulation, and for which I'm always eagerly waiting their next creation.
+If you don't care about the whole list of products, just check their store page and you'll probably find something you need.

 * [Der Sky](https://www.unrealengine.com/marketplace/en-US/profile/Der+Sky)